ossan-dev/auth-series/blog/part-two/blog-post.md

-# Custom Jwt Authentication .NET 5
+# Custom JWT Authentication .NET 5

-## dotnet, jwt, authentication, webapi, vscode
+## dotnet, JWT, authentication, webapi, vscode

 Hi guys!
 Welcome back to my Authentication series.
 It's a pleasure for me to have you here 😁.
 🔴IMPORTANT❗🔴: this is the second post of a series so, if you missed the previous one, I strongly suggest you to check it out from the link above.